cwaage/cs50_labs/README.md

     int num1 = 20;
     int num2 = 30;
 ```
+First Remove the two lines of code that comment out the section.

-Below the variable declaration complete the `if ... else if ... else` conditional block that tests
+Then below the variable declaration complete the `if ... else if ... else` conditional block that tests
   - if num1 is greater than num2
   - else if num 2 is greater than num1
   - else // All other cases